 This fund was made possible by a gift from Malcolm Quigley.
-The first travel award was given at the 2004 APS Annual Meeting in Anaheim, CA.
+The first travel grant was given at the 2004 APS Annual Meeting in Anaheim, CA.

 Malcolm and Catherine Quigley

 Malcolm Quigley was born in 1937 in Liverpool, England.
 He attended Liverpool University and graduated with a degree in chemistry in 1958, following which he studied at the University of Toronto, gaining his M.S. degree in organic chemistry a year later.

 In 1960 he started a teaching career as a teacher and concurrently began developing a family horticultural business.
 A commercial glasshouse nursery specializing in tomato and other salad crops was purchased in 1967.
 Typically, with land used year after year for growing tomatoes, the soil-parasitic nematode Globodera rostochiensis is an ever-present pest requiring annual soil sterilization to control its numbers.
 By collaborating with the Ministry of Agriculture, Malcolm investigated the benefits of a new chemical soil sterilizer under standard commercial conditions at the nursery and through the University of Wales, resulting in the award of an M.S. degree in crop protection in 1971.